Since Ballyyahoo is hidden deep on Ireland’s Wild Atlantic Way, it is surrounded by lots of fields, meadows and beautiful woodlands too.

 If you encounter the primrose when you are out walking in the countryside or woodlands, the best thing you can do is simply admire it.

-The primrose is a pretty little flower but very delicate.
+The primrose is a pretty little flower but very fragile with soft little petals.

 It is not a good idea to pick or pull primroses.